 Pain after root canal infection

 The primary indication that someone has a root canal infection is pain, which prompts them to seek dental care.
 A root canal infection leaves a trail of intense pain.
 When you strain or bite down upon that sensitive tooth or hurt tooth, the agony gets worse.
 Additionally, drinking or eating hot or cold things might make your teeth more sensitive.

 Gum inflammation or gum pain after the root canal can be another potential source of discomfort.
 The gum becomes red and sensitive as a result of the swelling.
 Most of the time, the region around the impacted tooth experiences swelling and pain.

 Dental abscesses are a common occurrence and can be pretty painful.
 They happen when germs and decaying pulp material produce large pus in the root canal or pus-filled pockets surrounding the tooth root.
 This manifests as an enlarged or persistent red lump or a tooth pimple on the gum that produces extreme uneasiness and poor smell.
 The abscess may also begin to leak a foul-smelling substance.

 Fortunately, root canal infection treatment can help drain the painful abscess and remove the germs to reduce discomfort.
 If you are showing symptoms of a tooth abscess, we recommend seeking an immediate root canal infection treatment from a qualified periodontist as soon as possible.

 Infected tooth roots can cause Root canal infections that often cause persistent bad breath, even after dental washes, flossing, and brushing.
 If bad breath persists, there is likely an infection.
-Root canal infections are caused by bacteria that produce an odour.
+Root canal infections are caused by bacteria that produce an odor.
 This results in bad breath and an unpleasant aftertaste.
-The condition can get worse if an abscess forms.
+The condition can get worse if an abscess form.

 Signs of infection after root canal